 The Competitor Backlink Checker is another type of competitive matrix tool.
-It performs a competitor backlink analysis to show you the backlinks you and competitors get traffic for, as well as linking opportunities you haven’t leveraged yet.
+It performs a competitor backlink analysis to show you the backlinks you and competitors get traffic for and linking opportunities you haven’t leveraged yet.

 In the Competitor Backlink Checker, the rows show sites that link to competitors listed in each column.
-By researching the links that drive traffic to competitors, you can identify backlink opportunities that would be valuable for your site too.
+By researching the links that drive traffic to competitors, you can also identify backlink opportunities that would be valuable for your site.